 This adorable little app offers the texting, video, and chatting options of other communications apps but comes with a romantic bonus.
-People using the Couple app (free iOS and Android) can end their late-night conversations with a “thumbkiss.”
+People using the Couple app (free iOS) can end their late-night conversations with a “thumbkiss.”
 When both people put their thumbs to the screen it gives you a little vibration.
 Okay so it’s not the same as kissing but until scientists invent artificial lips or teleportation it’s a sweet substitute.
 “My wife and I used Couple for over a year.
 Before I left for bootcamp in the navy, my wife told me about this app and we used it every day while I was gone,” writes Robert Moore in a review.
 “She would write me a small message or doodle me a cute drawing.
 It helped her cope with me being gone and helped me stay strong while I was away.
 It even worked when I was sent to a ship.”
 Make sure you are doing these little things to make your marriage better.

 Best for couples that like their privacy: Snapchat